 A law signed by President Lyndon B. Johnson created Medicare, which serves people age 65 and older, and Medicaid, which covers people considered to be poor by government standards.
 Both programs also cover people with disabilities, contributing to overlap between Medicaid and Medicare.
 About 12.2 million people of the about 60 million people enrolled in Medicare in 2018 also had Medicaid coverage.

 People tend to remain enrolled in Medicare.
-The majority of participants — 52.6 million, or 86% of the 61.2 million — last year were age 65 and older, according to the most recent Medicare trustees report.
+In 2022, 55.5 million of the the 63.8 million participants were age 65 and older, according to the 2022 Medicare trustees report.
 The rest of the enrollees qualified due to disabilities.

 Not so with Medicaid, where there is more churn.